by Jack D. Mount¹

 The following abbreviations are used:

-UCR - Department of Earth Sciences, University of California, Riverside.
+Earth Sciences, University of California, Riverside.

 USNM - National Museum of Natural History, Washington, D.C.